Meaningful Back Ground Event

 - Actually, you can see him even earlier, before you get off the tram.

-- The advisers can be seen in monitors throughout episode 1.
+- The advisers can be seen in monitors throughout Half-Life 2: Episode One.

 - Well actually, the first one shows up on a monitor at the very end of Half-Life 2, having a discussion with Breen.